takekan/ztree2python/README.md

 Takeuchi, Kan.
 (2022). ztree2python.py, http://github.com/takekan/ztree2python.
 (https://sites.google.com/view/takekan/research/ztree2python)

-Takeuchi, K. (2022). ztree2stata: A data converter for z-Tree and Stata users. (*Journal of the Economic Science Association*, R&R.)
+Takeuchi, K. (forthcoming). ztree2stata: A data converter for z-Tree and Stata users. *Journal of the Economic Science Association*.

 I would appreciate it if you kindly mention to this code in a footnote or somewhere.